 The Three Gorges Dam is the world’s largest power station in terms of installed capacity (21,000 MW).
 It is 2.3 kilometers long and 101 meters high.
 It took 16 years to complete the construction, and they are still building extra parts like ship lifts for smaller boats (small boats can’t use the lock).
 The cruise ships have to reserve the lock and it’s free.

 The dam changed life along the Yangtze River, completely.
-The maximum water level differences before and after the dam is 100 meters.
+The maximum water level differences before and after the dam are 100 meters.
 Because the water level was raised, government relocates the people on the hillside along the Yangtze River.
-Government built new buildings on the hill for people to move in, and the people’s occupation changed from farmer to various other ones.
+The government built new buildings on the hill for people to move in, and the people’s occupation changed from farmer to various other ones.
 For example, our boatmen from Shennong stream were fishermen but they live by roaring tour boats now.